Australian Space Agency: Need for agency

+Launch of the agency

 On 14 May 2018, Senator Michaelia Cash officially announced the launch of the Australian Space Agency, identifying 1 July 2018 as the commencement date of the agency, with Megan Clark as the inaugural head of the agency for at least the first year.

-On 12 December 2018, Prime Minister Scott Morrison officially announced that Adelaide would become home to the Australian Space Agency.
+Prime Minister Scott Morrison later announced that Adelaide would become home to the Australian Space Agency.
 It would be located at Lot Fourteen, the site of the former Royal Adelaide Hospital, near the north-eastern corner of Adelaide city centre, in 2019.

-The agency opened its office on 19 February 2020.
-It aims to triple the size of the Australian space industry and create 20,000 new jobs by 2030.
+The agency opened its office on 19 February 2020, with aims to triple the size of the Australian space industry and create 20,000 new jobs by 2030.
 On 13 October 2021, the Australian Government announced an agreement with NASA whereby Australian researchers and scientists would build a rover that will be sent to the moon by 2026.

-In March 2022, the agency and the University of Adelaide stated that they'd work together on Mars exploration.
+As part of its founding, the ASA created three Space Infrastructure Fund (SIF) projects intended as investments into the ecosystem.
+Each SIF was awarded under competitive bids.